irenebosque/irenebosque/README.md

 <h2>🔍 Looking for:</h2>

-- a job in the field of Machine Learning
+- a job in the field of Machine Learning / Data Science
 <h2>Previously:</h2>

 - MSc from TU Delft: Master thesis at the Cognitive Robotics group: <i>"Towards Robust Corrective Interactive Deep Learning in Data Intensive Environments"</i>